Simplon-hdf/projet-lazygit-roastingmachin/terminal/cheatsheet.md

     - `-R` Recursively change permissions of directories and their contents.
 - `chown [user:group] [file_name]` Changes the owner and/or group of a  file or directory.
     - `-R` Recursively change ownership of directories and their contents.
+- `chgrp group file/directory` This command is used to change the group ownership of a file or directory.
+    - `-R` Recursively change group ownership of directories and their contents.
 ### Processes and System

 - `ps` Displays active processes.